 This image portrayed of the American Father is also a problem in a society that marks so many special days in the calendar.
 We have sales at the stores, special events (usually athletic) on TV, days off from work, and, of course, the typical greeting card or a balloon with some silly catch phrase.
 These images and catch phrases do not generally match either the reality of our relationship to the person(s) we are celebrating or what we would like it to represent about them -- which is the most important thing the card should do.

 Personally I find it difficult in the space of a greeting card to write what I want to say to a person.
 That's why I prefer to make my own cards with blank insides and lots of room to write.
 Over the years though, I've written less of these cards because the whole business of it seems insincere or I simply can't find the time to do it.
-Now, of course, we can send our friends and family good wishes with the click of a mouse and the typing of a few words on their Facebook page or an E-mail.
+Now, of course, we can send our friends and family good wishes with the click of a mouse and the typing of a few words on their social media pages, or even just a text or E-mail.

 What I take away from Tony's perspective is the fact that the best way to tell your Dad you love him, and how much you appreciate him, is to do it directly.
 Pandola also reminds us that it is important simply be aware of who your Dad is and what kind of a person he is toward you and others.